-Before creating a stripe set, use the disk show space command to obtain information about the available devices, as in the following example:
+Before creating a array, use the disk show space command to obtain information about the available SCSI devices, as in the following example:

-The example list shows that there are eight SCSI disks available to create the stripe set.
+The example list shows that there are eight SCSI disks available to create the array.
 There must be enough contiguous freespace on all the specified drives.

-The following example shows how to create a stripe set with the following characteristics:
+The following example shows how to create a array with the following characteristics:

-- 15 MB of freespace on the (0,2,0) SCSI disk - The default stripe size of 64 KB - $\blacksquare$ Two freespaces of 15 MB on the (0,3,0) and (0,4,0) SCSI disks
+- 15 MB of freespace on the (0,2,0) SCSI disk - The default stripe size of 64 KB - Two freespaces of 15 MB on the (0,3,0) and (0,4,0) SCSI disks

-''' AACO>container create stripe ((0,2,0), 15M) (0,3,0) (0,4,0)

-Executing: container create stripe ((CHANNEL=0,ID=2,LUN=0),15,728,640) (CHANNEL=0,ID=3,LUN=0) (CHANNEL=0,ID=4,LUN=0) container 0 created '''
+''' AACO>container create stripe ((0,2,0), 15M) (0,3,0) (0,4,0) Executing: container create stripe ((CHANNEL=0,ID=2,LUN=0),15,728,640) (CHANNEL=0,ID=3,LUN=0) (CHANNEL=0,ID=4,LUN=0) container 0 created '''

-On UNIX systems, the message displayed after you execute the container create stripe command includes the root special file associated with the newly created stripe set.
+On UNIX systems, the message displayed after you execute the container create stripe command includes the root special file associated with the newly created array.

-Use the container list command after using the container create stripe command to display information about the stripe set, as in the following example:
+Use the container list command after using the container create stripe command to display information about the array, as in the following example: